kinow/kinoshita.eti.br/_posts/2018-05-27-what-happens-when-you-upload-a-turtle-file-in-apache-jena-fuseki.md

 ### Conclusion

 Finally, readers and streams are closed.
-An `UploadDetails` object is created holding stats ollected in `StreamRDFCountingBase`, which are also used for logging.
+An `UploadDetails` object is created holding stats collected in `StreamRDFCountingBase`, which are also used for logging.

 `Upload#incomingPath()` will return the `UploadDetails`.
-If there are no errors then the transaction will be commited.
+If there are no errors then the transaction will be committed.
 It involves again classes from ARQ and TDB (for journaling), but that will be for another post.

 The final method called in the `Upload` class will be `detailsJson()`, which